 Adjusting cost of goods sold (COGS) to remove the effect of one-year changes in inventory is important before determining the arm’s length gross profits resulting from crossborder related-party purchases of goods and services.
 Adjusted COGS produce also a more reliable measure of the operating profits of the tested party (audited taxpayer) and the selected comparable companies.

-RoyaltyStat’s online database of company financials (distributor of Standard & Poor’s Capital IQ Compustat) has been programmed such that Adjusted COGS is a built-in function, providing for more defensible transfer pricing analysis.
+RoyaltyStat®’s online (licensed distributor of Standard & Poor’s Compustat) database of company financials has been programmed such that Adjusted COGS is a built-in function, providing for more defensible transfer pricing analysis.

 Cost of Goods Sold